nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 ## Abstract

 Trust is a key element in the Nuts network.
-This RFC describes how x509 certificates can be used to source trust from outside the Nuts network.
+This RFC describes how x509 certificates can be used to make use of X509  sourced trust in the NUTS framework.
 The x509 certification process has been around for a long time and is widely used  in the internet.
 This RFC describes how x509 certificates can be used in the Nuts network to establish trust between  parties by being able to link the x509 certificate to a Nuts identity by as a Verifiable Credential that is issued by the holder of the x509 identity.

 This RFC specifies the requirements and validation process for the `X509Credential`, a W3C Verifiable Credential ( VC) type issued by the subject of a x509 certificate, represented by a `did:x509` DID.
 The `X509Credential` ensures strong alignment with the properties of the associated X.509 certificate and defines mechanisms to validate the credential and verify its association with a `did:x509` DID.

 ## Status of this document

-This document is currently in draft.
+This document is currently in draft status.
 Feedback is welcome to improve the interoperability and robustness of the specification.

 ### Copyright Notice